susom/redcap-em-key-value-store/README.md

-# Stanford Key Value Store
+# REDCap Key Value Store

 This external modules is intended to store secrets in the External Modules database table